 Personal circumstances

-These types of scholarships are based on things that are specific to your personal circumstances, such as the area in which you live, whether you’ve been in care, or based on your religion.
-These scholarships might come from local authorities, religious organisations, or charities.
+These types of scholarships are based on things that are specific to your personal situation.
+This might be the area in which you live, whether you’ve been in care, what your parents do, or based on your religion.
+Refugees and asylum seekers also have access to specific scholarships.
+The funding might come from local authorities, religious organisations, or charities.

 Financial need

-If you are a talented athlete or sportsperson, you might be awarded a sports scholarship.
-In most cases you’ll have to be continuing your sport either for a university team or at a local/national team level.
+If you’re a keen athlete or sportsperson, you might be awarded a sports scholarship.
+In most cases you’ll need to continue your sport either for a university team or at a local or national level.

 Vocational scholarships